darraghogorman37/Milestone-Project-1/README.md

 The project provides solutions to the above User Stories as follows;

-1. Clear semantic mark-up used throughout the website in accordance with good practice in UX design.
+1. A navigation bar, structured layout and clear semantic mark-up used throughout the website in accordance with good practice in UX design.
 2. A Callout Bar on the "Home" Page with links to a dedicated Sign-Up page where users can enter their contact information.
 3. The company logo is placed at the top of each web page and the company slogan is displayed on the "Home" Page.
 4. "Facilities" page lists the equipment and facilities available at the gym.
 "Gallery" page displays the same.